AbdelrahmanHamdy1996/AbdelrahmanHamdy1996/README.md

 # Hey, there!<img src="https://github.com/AbdelrahmanHamdy1996/AbdelrahmanHamdy1996/blob/master/wave.gif" width="30px">
 <img align="right" width="100" height="100" src="https://github.com/AbdelrahmanHamdy1996/AbdelrahmanHamdy1996/blob/master/octo.gif">
 My name is Abdelrahman Hamdy and I am a software developer.
 I'm from Egypt. i have a passion for learning and sharing my knowledge. currently, i improve my skills to be a data scientist in the field of physics.
-2019 i have found my small company called Orion technology working in Web development and ERP system.__Apart from coding i have great passion in many certain things such as studying mathematics, reading etc... .__
+2019 I have found my small company called Orion technology working in Web development and ERP system.Apart from coding I have great passion in many certain things such as studying mathematics, reading etc... .

 ## :books: Math person
 ## :telescope: physics